OtterJS/csrf-csrf/README.md

 # @otterjs/csrf-csrf

-**Double-submit cookie pattern CSRF protection middleware for modern Node.js.**
+**Double-submit cookie pattern CSRF protection middleware for Otterhttp.**

 > :pushpin: This project is a fork of [Psifi-Solutions/csrf-csrf](https://github.com/Psifi-Solutions/csrf-csrf).